grafana/grafana/docs/sources/visualizations/text-panel.md

 # Text

-The text panel allows you to directly include text/html in your dashboards.
-This can be used to add contextual information and descriptions, or embed complex HTML.
+The text panel enables you to directly include text or HTML in your dashboards.
+This can be used to add contextual information and descriptions or embed complex HTML.

 ## Mode